whamcloud/Online-Help/docs/Manage_maintain_HA_lustre_fs_5_0.md

 **Warning:** After you have created a Lustre file system using Manager for Lustre\* software, you should not make any configuration changes outside of Manager for Lustre\* software, to file system servers, their respective targets, or network connectivity.
 Doing so will likely defeat the ability of Manager for Lustre\* software to monitor or manage the file system, and will make all or portions of the file system unavailable to clients.

-Before performing any upgrades or maintenance on a primary HA server, all file system targets attached to that server must be manually failed over to the secondary server, using the Intel® for Manager Lustre* software.
+Before performing any upgrades or maintenance on a primary HA server, all file system targets attached to that server must be manually failed over to the secondary server, using the Manager Lustre* software.
 DO NOT independently shut the server down.

 In addition to the links below, see [Advanced topics](Advanced_Topics_10_0.md/#10.0).